Homeowners and renters in six South Carolina counties can apply for FEMA aid - South Carolina Radio Network

-Homeowners and renters in six South Carolina counties with uninsured and underinsured losses caused by Hurricane Florence need to know what to expect when they apply for assistance with the Federal Emergency Management Agency (FEMA).
+Georgetown has become the sixth South Carolina county where homeowners and renters with uninsured or underinsured losses caused by Hurricane Florence can apply for assistance with the Federal Emergency Management Agency (FEMA).

-Chesterfield, Dillon, Georgetown, Horry, Marion and Marlboro counties were designated for FEMA Individual Assistance.
-More could be added later.
+Chesterfield, Dillon, Horry, Marion and Marlboro counties were previously designated for FEMA Individual Assistance.
+More counties could be added later if officials determine they meet the disaster threshold.

-At a press briefing Wednesday in Lexington County, FEMA Administrator Brock Long, said that they are ready to start in South Carolina after Hurricane Florence.
-“We have a lot of FEMA staff in the field working hand in glove with our state partners ready to push forward case management, set up disaster recovery centers so people can go in and understand what they may or may not be entitled to when it comes to help.”
+At a press briefing at the state Emergency Operations Center on Wednesday, FEMA Administrator Brock Long said his agency is ready to start in South Carolina after Hurricane Florence.

+“We have a lot of FEMA staff in the field working hand-in-glove with our state partners ready to push forward case management, set up disaster recovery centers so people can go in and understand what they may or may not be entitled to when it comes to help,” he told reporters.

+South Carolinians who lost property to storm damage in those six counties are eligible to receive assistance if they are uninsured or their current insurance does not cover their losses.
+The grants can cover home repairs or reimburse recipients for the costs of temporary stays in a new location.

 Hurricane Florence survivors in the designated counties will need the following to apply for assistance: